Altinn/altinn-studio-docs/content/app/development/configuration/messagebox/presentationfields/_index.en.md

 Configuration of presentation fields is defined in `applicationmetadata.json`, which you can find in ythe appliation repository in the folder `App/config`.

-Add a new section named `presentationField` that consists of the proprties below
+Add a new section named `presentationField` that consists of the properties below.

  Name     | Description
 ----------|------------